taranjeet/taranjeet.github.io/_posts/2016-03-05-configuring-uwsgi-nginx-for-django-project.md

 This post is about setting up Nginx and uwsgi for a django project.

 Some conventions that I have sticked to while doing so are written down here.
 First of all I will be creating a user named `ubuntu` and a group named `ubuntu`.
 This `ubuntu` user will be responsible for running nginx as well as uwsgi.
 This is necessary so that the socket created between nginx and uwsgi does not get trapped in Permission denied error.
-Also I am assuming that the server is a fresh install of Ubuntu 14.04.
-Lets begin with the steps:
+Also, I am assuming that the server is a fresh install of Ubuntu 14.04.
+Let's begin with the steps:

 * Create a user named `ubuntu`.